Rothschild banking family of Austria

-The Rothschild banking family of Austria (Rothschild Bankiersfamilie) was founded by banker Salomon Mayer von Rothschild in 1820 in Vienna in what was then the Austrian Empire.
+The Rothschild banking family of Austria (Rothschild Bankiersfamilie) was the Austrian branch of the Rothschild family.
+It was founded in 1820 by Salomon Mayer von Rothschild in Vienna, which was then part of the Austrian Empire.

 History

-Salomon Mayer had been sent to Austria from his home in Frankfurt by his father, Mayer Amschel Rothschild (1744-1812).
+Salomon Mayer had been sent to Austria from his home in Frankfurt by his father, Mayer Amschel Rothschild (1744–1812).
 Wanting his sons to succeed on their own and to expand the family business across Europe, Mayer Amschel Rothschild had his eldest son remain in Frankfurt, while his four other sons were sent to different European cities with the mission of establishing a financial institution to invest in business and provide banking services.
 Endogamy within the family was an essential part of the Rothschild strategy in order to ensure control of their wealth remained in family hands.
 Through their collaborative efforts, the Rothschilds rose to prominence in a variety of banking endeavours, including loans, government bonds and trading in bullion.
 Their financing afforded investment opportunities, and during the 19th century, they became major stakeholders in large-scale mining and rail transport ventures that were fundamental to the rapidly expanding industrial economies of Europe.

 Salomon von Rothschild established S M von Rothschild, a banking and investment entity that would be highly successful, playing an integral role in the development of the Austrian economy.
 In 1836, the bank invested in and financed the building of the Nordbahn rail network, Austria's first steam railway.
 As well, it financed various government undertakings where large amounts of capital had to be raised.

 In 1822, the five Rothschild brothers at the head of the family's banks in various parts of Europe were each granted the hereditary title of Freiherr (baron) in the Austrian nobility by Emperor Francis I of Austria.

 In 1929, the family's Creditanstalt was affected by the banking collapse that brought in the Great Depression.